 Officials in several states have attempted to pass laws that would prohibit the sale of certain video games to minors, but none have succeeded.
 Citing First Amendment protections.

-Shinawatra by cartoonist Chai Rachawat on Facebook.
+Yingluck Shinawatra by cartoonist Chai Rachawat on Facebook.
 The commentator compared Yingluck to a prostitute selling away Thailand.
 He wrote: Please understand.
 Prostitutes are not evil.
 They just sell their bodies.
-But an evil woman sells her country
+But an evil woman sells

 The government or executive branch should not overstep its authority by forbidding the expression of views by the people in a democracy because this is akin to depriving people of basic rights.